 1. Mount filesystems with user-writable directories on separate partitions.

-Ensure that filesystems with user-writeable directories are mounted on separate partitions during initial installation.
+Ensure that filesystems with user-writable directories are mounted on separate partitions during initial installation.
 The following are examples of such directories:

 2. Use nosuid, nodev, and no exec.